felselva/swfw/README.md

 ## Version

-This library still hasn't reached its first major release, which means that the API might change and break backwards compatility.
+This library still hasn't reached its first major release, which means that the API might change and break backward compatility.

 ## Planned Support